-The teaching point of this article is, before consenting to spinal surgery, explore degenerative disc disease as a result of spinal instability being caused by degenerative spinal ligament disease.
+The teaching point of this article is, before consenting to spinal surgery, explore your back problem as a problem beyond just the disc

-Disc degeneration is seldom the pain cause – but frequently the reason for surgery
+Disc degeneration is seldom the of the cause of pain – but frequently the reason for surgery

 - Pain on either side of the spine not on the midline